How the SLAM Method Prevents HIPAA Violations

 - File type restrictions: Limit the types of files that can be received and sent via email to reduce the risk of malicious attachments.

-The m in the SLAM method stands for messages.
 Messages containing typos, grammar errors, or strange wording can be red flags, indicating that the communication may not be authentic.
-Identifying these oddities is essential for mitigating potential risks.
 Examples of such oddities include:

 - Misspellings or typos: Unusual spelling mistakes or typos may suggest the message is not from a legitimate source.